-Is quinoa keto?
+Have you ever wonder, is quinoa keto?
 The simple answer is no, it is not.
-Quinoa is high in carbohydrates and since the keto diet is a low carbohydrate diet, quinoa is not keto friendly.
+Quinoa is high in carbohydrates and since the keto diet is a low carbohydrate diet, quinoa is not keto or low carb.

 Quinoa (which is pronounced “keenwah”) belongs to the Chenopodiaceae or amaranth family, the same family as spinach and beets.
 Quinoa is known as a pseudo-cereal or pseudo-grain and is actually a seed that comes from a flowering plant.